-for UCR students who may have experienced sexual violence or harassment
+for UCR employees who may have experienced sexual violence, sexual harassment, retaliation or other prohibited conduct

-This resource document has information about the importance of preserving evidence-whether physical evidence or photographs or text messages.
-It also has information about your options to report sexual violence to law enforcement or to UCR's Office of Title IX, Equal Opportunity & Affirmative Action (Title IX/EOAA or Title IX).
-This document is part of a series of resources for UCR students, all available online.
+This resource document has information about the importance of preserving evidence - whether physical evidence or photographs or text messages.
+It also has information about your options to report sexual violence to law enforcement or to UCR's Office of Title IX, Equal Opportunity & Affirmative Action (Title IX/EOAA).
+This document is part of a series of resources for UCR employees, all available online.